7 Top NLP Libraries For NLP Development

 (i) Wide Range of NLP Tasks: CoreNLP supports a comprehensive set of NLP tasks, making it a versatile choice for various natural language processing applications.

-(ii) Integrated Pipeline: It offers a unified pipeline for processing text, allowing users to perform multiple NLP tasks seamlessly without the need for separate tools.
+(ii) Integrated Pipeline: It offers a unified pipeline for processing text, allowing users to perform multiple NLP tasks seamlessly without needing separate tools.

 (iii) Multilingual Support: CoreNLP supports multiple languages, making it suitable for applications in a global context.